halmubeareek-svg/ai-workplace-productivity-portfolio/README.md

 ## 📌 Project Description

 This repository is the final capstone deliverable for **L0-FGP — Generative AI for Workplace Productivity**, delivered by **SDAIA Academy** ([github.com/SDAIAAcademy](https://github.com/SDAIAAcademy)).
-It is a documentation-based portfolio — not a software application — that captures, organizes, and demonstrates the applied generative-AI skills built across the program's three training days, reframed around one consistent professional identity: a **Business Consultant** managing a live client engagement.
+It is a documentation-based portfolio — not a software application — that captures, organizes, and demonstrates the applied generative-AI skills built across the program's three training days, reframed around one consistent professional identity: a **Business Analysis** managing a live client engagement.

 Rather than presenting seven disconnected exercises, every section of this repository follows a single running scenario — from structuring the first client email, through turning messy meeting notes into a partner-ready brief, planning a new advisory service, verifying a risky claim before it reaches a client, and applying responsible-AI judgment to what can and cannot be shared.
 The goal is to show *applied competency*, not just familiarity with the concepts.